Gareth attended art school and has over 40 years of experience drawing and painting. He enjoys helping others develop

 Get a Good Picture as an Example

-If you don't have a picture to look at or a real gun to look at or you are not very familiar with guns, then to be perfectly honest you will not really have a clue as to what you are drawing and it will be very difficult to make your drawing look convincing.
-If you don't have a picture, then often the best thing to do is, go and do a search online for gun images, just type gun images into the search box and you should find more than enough interesting pictures to draw.
+If you don't have a picture to look at or a real gun to look at, or you are not very familiar with guns, then, to be perfectly honest, you will not really have a clue as to what you are drawing, and it will be very difficult to make your drawing look convincing.
+If you don't have a picture, then often the best thing to do is to go and do a search online for gun images, just type gun images into the search box, and you should find more than enough interesting pictures to draw.

-Copying from pictures is much easier than drawing from real life, as pictures are already 2 dimensional, the same as a drawing because a drawing, like a picture or a photograph, can only create the illusion of 3 dimensions, which is what a real-life object is: a shape with 3 dimensions, something of substance and form.
+Copying from pictures is much easier than drawing from real life, as pictures are already 2 dimensional, the same as a drawing because a drawing, like a picture or a photograph, can only create the illusion of 3 dimensions, which is what a real-life object is: a shape with three dimensions, something of substance and form.
 You will find some images of a gun below that you can draw if you don't have one.

 As already stated, the first place to start is with the outline, and there are different ways to do this; you can use a grid reference method, a box construction method or a box alignment method.